Catharine Beecher: Influential changes over time

 In 1862, John Brinsley recommended that students analyze and imitate classical Greek and Latin models, while Beecher recommended English writers.
 They both believed that frequent practice and the study of important authors helped students acquire writing skills.

 Beecher founded The American Woman's Educational Association in 1852, an organization focused on furthering educational opportunities for women.
 She also founded the Western Female Institute in Cincinnati (along with her father Lyman) and The Ladies Society for Promoting Education in the West.
 She was also instrumental in the establishment of women's colleges in Burlington, Iowa; Quincy, Illinois; and Milwaukee, Wisconsin.

 Beecher strongly supported allowing children to simply be children and not prematurely forcing adulthood onto them.
 She believed that children lacked the experience needed to make important life decisions and that in order for them to become healthy self-sufficient adults, they needed to be allowed to express themselves freely in an environment suited to children.
 It was these beliefs that led to her support of a system of kindergartens.

 Anti-suffragist

 Beecher thought that women could best influence society as mothers and teachers, and did not want women to be corrupted by the evils of politics.
 She felt that men and women were put on the earth for separate reasons and accepted the view that women should not be involved in politics, but rather, they would teach male children to be free thinkers and moral learners and help shape their political ideas.
-(See Culture of Domesticity.)